TheoVasa/virtual_reality/README.md

 - [Box Glass](Assets/LaboAsset/Models/box_glass.fbx/): Box with a transparent glass created on Blender used to protect the door opening button.
 ### Server room
 ### Bots corridor
+#### Scripts:
+- [BotDetectionArea](Assets/BotCorridorAsset/Scripts2/): *The part of the code responsible from the reloading of the scene and the restart of the position of the player was developped with help of ChatGPT*.
+If the bow collider of the current object is active and that the Player object enter in contact with it then
+#### Assets:
 ### Prof's Desk
 ### General